Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Hierarchical Predictive Learning Control

 \subsection{A Motivating Example}

 Consider learning how to race a vehicle around a track.
+If a human has learned to race a vehicle by driving around a single track, they can easily adapt their learned strategy when racing a new track.

-A snippet of common racing strategies\footnote{From Driver 61: \href{https://driver61.com/uni/racing-line/}{\url{https://driver61.com/uni/racing-line/}}} taught to new racers is depicted in Fig.~\ref{fig:racing_strategies}.
-The rules are guidelines for how to find the raceline, or the fastest possible path around the track, which is directly determined by the track curvature.
+A snippet of common racing strategies\footnote{As taught at online racing schools such as Driver 61: \href{https://driver61.com/uni/racing-line/}{\url{https://driver61.com/uni/racing-line/}}} taught to new racers is depicted in Fig.~\ref{fig:racing_strategies}.
+The most basic rules are guidelines for how to find the racing line, or the fastest possible path around the track, which is directly determined by the track curvature.
 Drivers are instructed where along the track to brake, steer, and accelerate, and how to find these locations for curves of different shapes.

 The environmental constraints imposed on the vehicle (lane boundaries) are parameterized by the track curvature.
 This environmental descriptor gives rise to physical areas along the track with respect to which racing rules are then explained, e.g. ``brake at the \textit{braking point}, then cut the curve at the \textit{apex} and aim for the outside of the straightaway."
 The strategies here consist of sections of the track towards which to aim the vehicle as well as acceleration profiles to apply along the way.
-Importantly, the locations of these regions depend on the local curvature; the track curvature a mile away has little impact on the location of the apex in the curve directly ahead.
+Importantly, the locations of these regions only depend on the local curvature; the track curvature a mile away has little impact on the location of the apex in the curve directly ahead.

 We also note that the strategies are explained using only a subset of the state space: the distance from the centerline.
-Given guidelines on this subset, the driver is free to adjust other states and inputs in order to satisfy constraints.
+Given guidelines on this subset, the driver is free to adjust other states and inputs such as vehicle velocity and steering in order to satisfy environmental constraints.